binaryphile/sorta/README.md

     eval "$(froms myhash '*')"

-Since that operation can result in namespace clashes, you can make it safer by applying a prefix to all of the imported names like so:
+Since that operation can result in namespace collisions, you can make it safer by applying a prefix to all of the imported names like so:

     eval "$(froms myhash 'prefix_*')"